f3-factory/F3com-data/cursor/main.md

 $mapper->next(); mixed
 ```

-When the mapper object is hydrated, an internal cursor pointer points to a single record.
+When a mapper object is hydrated, its internal cursor pointer points to a single record.
 To move the pointer forward to another record, you can use this method.

 ``` php
 $mapper->load();